SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 2.1 Data structure terminology

-The data structure terminology used in version 4 is broadly the same as the E-mu(r) SF2.04 standard, with these additions:
+The data structure terminology used in version 4 is broadly the same as the E-mu® SF2.04 standard, with these additions:

 - BW64—Broadcast Wave 64, used in the RF64 Header.
 - RF64 - See "RIFF64".